Cutting Factsheet (for Schools)

-Cutting is a form of self-injury that affects many teens and preteens.
-Cutting is when someone uses a sharp object to purposely mark, cut, or scratch the body enough to cause bleeding.
+Cutting is a form of self-injury.
+Teens and preteens may use a sharp object to purposely mark, cut, or scratch themselves.

-Cutting is not a suicide attempt.
-But even when suicide is not the goal, cutting can still cause severe injury or death.
+Cutting is not a suicide attempt, but people who self-injure are more likely to attempt suicide.
+But even when suicide is not the goal, cutting can still cause serious injuries.

 Cutting can be a sign of emotional distress.
 Teens cut for many different reasons:

-- Most teens who cut are struggling with powerful emotions and cutting is a visible way to respond to pressures.
+- Most teens who cut are struggling with powerful emotions and cutting gives them a sense of relief.

 - Some teens who cut are also struggling with other urges, obsessions, or compulsive behaviors.